riebeekn/experiments-in-meteor-blog/_drafts/modal-dialogs-part-2.md

 * How to use a 3rd party package to make working with bootstrap modals easier.
 * And finally, although not related to modals, we'll figure out how to create lists which can be sorted by our user's.

-As a starting point, we're going to use a very simple existing Meteor app, if you want to start from scratch, see the <a href="/modal-dialogs-part-1/index.html" target="_blank">part 1</a>.
+As a starting point, we're going to use a very simple existing Meteor app, if you want to start from scratch, see <a href="/modal-dialogs-part-1/index.html" target="_blank">part 1</a>.

 If you'd rather skip directly to the code instead of following along, it's available on <a href="https://github.com/riebeekn/modal-dialogs-part-2" target="_blank">GitHub</a>.